Pyaar Kii Ye Ek Kahaani: Plot

 The story follows Abhay, a 200-year-old vampire who falls for a human Piya, who resembles his soulmate when he was human, princess Maithili.

-The series begins with Piyali/Piyashree Jaiswal, a bright girl from an orphanage getting a Harrison scholarship for a prominent college in Dehradun, the Mount College.
-Piya and her mother Sugandh Jaiswal were abandoned by her father, Arnab Dobriyal, when she was a kid.
+The series begins with Piyali/Piyashree Jaiswal, a bright girl from an orphanage receiving a Harrison scholarship for a prominent college in Dehradun, the Mount College.
+Piya and her mother Sugandh Jaiswal were abandoned by her father, Arnab Dobriyal, when she was a child.
 After her mother's death due to cancer, she lived in the orphanage for ten years.
 When she reaches Mount College, she is befriended by Misha Dobriyal, who introduces her to Kabir Singh Rathore, and his ex-girlfriend Tanushree Ambolkar, also known as T. Kabir falls in love with Piya at first sight.
 The first day, as the four go mountain rappelling, Piya falls, and an unknown person saves her.
 Misha introduces her elder sister Panchi Dobriyal and her mother Madhu Dobriyal to Piya.
 At a party that night, she meets Panchi's fiancé Danish Singh Rathore who is Kabir's cousin.
 T insults Piya at the party and Piya leaves the venue.
 In the forest, she meets her unknown saviour for the second time.
 Piya's roommate plots against her in a case of drugs.
 Misha requests her father to save Piya.
 Piya's hostel mistress discovers the plot and takes the culprits to the police station.

-When Piya sees Misha's father, she is shocked to learn that he is in fact her father.
-Arnab however does not recognise Piya, having last scene her as a kid and also believes the Sugandh & Piya died in an accident.
+When Piya sees Misha's father, she is shocked to learn that he is her father.
+Arnab however does not recognise Piya, having last seen her during her childhood and also believes that Sugandh and Piya died in an accident.
 Piya realises that Madhu is her stepmother and Panchi and Misha are her half-sisters.
-Next day, Misha introduces her to Ruhi Juneja or Tracker, her friend.
+The next day, Misha introduces her to Ruhi Juneja or Tracker, her friend.
 An unknown guy she met earlier when arriving in Dehradun is revealed to be Abhay Raichand, who comes to seek admission into the college.
 The Raichands become a big name in the city as they arrive, buying an old empty house on the outskirts, and transact many deals with prominent businesspeople like Mr. Dobriyal.
 Abhay is rude and arrogant, and when the principal does not give him admission, the family has the principal replaced.

 Panchi is the director of a skit in which Piya plays Juliet and Kabir, Romeo.
 Abhay wants the role of Romeo which leads to a contest that Abhay wins.
 The Raichands host a party, where Abhay excludes Piya's name as he doesn't want her in the party but Misha forgets her invitation card in her room and asks Piya to bring it over.
 When Abhay sees Piya in the party, he hurts and insults her.
 Haseena Raichand, Abhay's mother, asks him to apologize.
 Abhay does so in front of the guests and asks her to dance with him, which makes Kabir jealous.